Circassians: Rest of Europe

 Out of 1,010 Circassians living in Ukraine (473 Kabardian Adyghe (Kabardin), 338 Adygean Adyghe, and 190 Cherkessian Adyghe (Cherkess)—after the existing Soviet division of Circassians into three groups), only 181 (17.9%) declared fluency in the native language; 96 (9.5%) declared Ukrainian as their native language, and 697 (69%) marked "other language" as being their native language.
-The major Adyghe community in Ukraine is in Odessa.
+The major Adyghe community in Ukraine is in Odesa.

 There is a small community of Circassians in Serbia, Bosnia and Herzegovina (where the surname "Čerkez" exists) and North Macedonia.
 A number of Adyghe also settled in modern Bulgaria and in Northern Dobruja, which now belongs to Romania (see Circassians in Romania, in 1864–1865, but most fled after those areas became separated from the Ottoman Empire in 1878.
-The small part of the community that settled in Kosovo (the Kosovo Adyghes) moved to the Republic of Adygea in 1998, after the reprisals of the Serbian occupation forces became heavily intensified.
+The small part of the community that settled in Kosovo (the Kosovo Adyghes) moved to the Republic of Adygea in 1998, after reprisals from the Serbian occupation forces intensified.
 The majority of the community, however, remained in Kosovo where they have been well established and integrated into Kosovan society.
 Many members of this community can be identified as they carry the family name "Çerkezi", or "Qerkezi".
 This community is also well established in the Republic of North Macedonia, usually mingling with the Albanian Muslim population.

+Circassians can be found also in Albania but totally assimilated.
+The surname "Çerkezi" or "Çekrezi" is carried by this families.

 There are Circassians in Germany and a small number in the Netherlands.